codiant-technology/react-native-hyperpay/README.md

  ```

-## Add following listen inside componentDidMount() after payment screen redirect to browser this listner use to listen payment callback
+## Add following listen inside componentDidMount() after payment screen redirect to browser this listener use to listen to payment callback

   ```
   componentDidMount = () => {